reactjs/react.dev/src/content/reference/react-dom/components/script.md

 </SandpackWithHTMLOutput>

 <Note>
 When you want to use a script, it can be beneficial to call the [preinit](/reference/react-dom/preinit) function.
-Calling this function may allow the browser to start fetching the script earlier than if you just render a `<script>` component, for example by sending an [HTTP Early Hints response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103).
+Calling this function may allow the browser to start fetching the script earlier than if you just render a `<script>` Component, for example by sending an [HTTP Early Hints response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103).
 </Note>

 ### Rendering an inline script {/*rendering-an-inline-script*/}